MSrvComm/BLOCProxy/README.md

 ## Ports

 All incoming requests to the pod are routed to port `62081` and all outgoing requests are sent to port `62082`.

+## Note on commit formatting

+We have now adopted the practice of adding a `+` for any commit that adds lines or functionality and a `-` for any commit that removes lines or functionality.
+However, as of now, this is on a best effort basis.